cosmycx/js-basics-training/README.md

 - Npm
 - Example http get/post
 - Webpack
+---
-Used for code examples: [https://repl.it](https://repl.it) For local code must run `npm install` in the folder to get dependencies
+- Used for code examples: [https://repl.it](https://repl.it)
+-bFor local code must run `npm install` in the folder to get dependencies
 ---

 ### Styling Guide